couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 }
 ```

-The follow are sample requests at this endpoint with optional parameters:
+The following are sample requests at this endpoint with optional parameters.

- *  ```
+Replace the *admin*, *password*, *localhost*, *bucket_name*, and
+*1376963720000* values in the below examples with your actual values.

-    curl -u user:password  -d zoom=minute http://hostname:8091/pools/default/buckets/bucket_name/stats
+    curl -u admin:password  -d zoom=minute http://localhost:8091/pools/default/buckets/bucket_name/stats
-    ```

 This will sample statistics from a bucket for the last minute.

- *  ```
-    curl -u user:password  -d zoom=day http://hostname:8091/pools/default/buckets/bucket_name/stats
+    curl -u admin:password  -d zoom=day http://localhost:8091/pools/default/buckets/bucket_name/stats
-    ```

 This will sample statistics from a bucket for the past day.

- * Using zoom level of a month:
+Using zoom level of a month:

-    ```
-    curl -u user:password  -d zoom=month http://hostname:8091/pools/default/buckets/bucket_name/stats
+    curl -u admin:password  -d zoom=month http://localhost:8091/pools/default/buckets/bucket_name/stats
-    ```

 This will sample statistics from a bucket for the last month.

- * Using zoom level of an hour from a specific timestamp:
+Using zoom level of an hour from a specific timestamp:

-    ```
-    curl -u user:password  -d zoom=hour&haveTStamp=1376963720000 http://hostname:8091/pools/default/buckets/bucket_name/stats
+    curl -u admin:password  -d zoom=hour&haveTStamp=1376963720000 http://localhost:8091/pools/default/buckets/bucket_name/stats
-    ```

 This will sample statistics from a bucket from the timestamp until the server
 receives the REST request.

 Sample output for each of these requests appears in the same format and with the
 same fields.
 Depending on the level of bucket activity, there may be more detail
 for each field or less.
 We the sake of brevity we have omitted sample output for
 each category.

 ```
 {